baselm/lesson-7/README.md

 ```
 4. This server.js will create an express API for given the user an authentication token.
-5. In SignIn.js compoenent we need to send a post request to get the user's token.
+5. In SignIn.js component we need to send a post request to get the user's token.
 So we need to do two things:
   - Create a function to fetch the token from the users' API
   ```
   async function loginUser(credentials) {